 Collaborative delivery methods allow for all stakeholders to be involved from the start.

 Collaborative project delivery means that all stakeholders—the owner, design engineer, and contractor—work closely together throughout a project’s entire lifecycle.
-Early involvement that goes hand in hand with collaborative delivery allows for cost certainty, an accelerated schedule, and field construction experience is used to improve contractability and add value during design.
+The early involvement that collaborative delivery facilitates allows for cost certainty, an accelerated schedule, and field construction experience that improves contractability and adds value during design.

 Collaborative project delivery is a project-first mentality, that requires teamwork at the highest level.
 It requires a strong foundation, big ideas, and the flexibility to change course when necessary.